greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-root-partition.html.md

 -   For very large tables, run `ANALYZE` or `ANALYZE ROOTPARTITION` only weekly, or at some interval longer than daily.
 -   Avoid running `ANALYZE` with no arguments, because doing so runs the command on all database tables including partitioned tables.
 With large databases, these global `ANALYZE` operations are difficult to monitor, and it can be difficult to predict the time needed for completion.
 -   Consider running multiple `ANALYZE <table_name>` or `ANALYZE ROOTPARTITION <table_name>` operations in parallel to speed the operation of statistics collection, if your I/O throughput can support the load.
 -   You can also use the Greenplum Database utility `analyzedb` to update table statistics.
-Using `analyzedb` ensures that tables that were previously analzyed are not re-analyzed if no modifications were made to the leaf partition.
+Using `analyzedb` ensures that tables that were previously analyzed are not re-analyzed if no modifications were made to the leaf partition.

 ## <a id="topic_h2x_hks_wbb"></a>GPORCA and Leaf Partition Statistics